Colorado mom who was killed along with daughters, unborn son has ties to greater Charlotte

 Chris was being held on suspicion of three counts of first-degree murder and three counts of tampering with a deceased human body.
 Formal filing of charges was not expected until at least Monday.

-Authorities believe they know the location of the bodies of four-year-old Bella and three-year-old Celeste.
+On Thursday night, authorities said they had found the bodies of four-year-old Bella and three-year-old Celeste.

 Kevin Vaughan and Nicole Vap with KUSA contributed to this report.